The superfluid fountain effect in a Bose-Einstein condensate: Numerical Results

 \subsection{Condensate and thermal component}

-The above qualitative findings can be quantified.
-To this end we first have to split the classical field into condensed and thermal components as described in Sec. \ref{method}.
+The above qualitative findings can be justified quantitatively.
+To this end we first have to split the classical field into condensed and thermal components as described in the Appendix.
 The evolution of these components is shown in the middle and the right panels of Fig.\ref{denpo}.
 The flow starts when the channel between the two vessels is fully opened, which approximately corresponds to the third frame in Fig.\ref{denpo}.
 Analyzing the condensate part, we see that its initial flow is quite turbulent and a series of shock waves appears (frames 3 -- 5).
-This is because the velocity of the superfluid component reaches and exceeds the critical velocity.
+This happens for two reasons.
+First, as previously mentioned, there is a random phase jump where the two clouds touch resulting in the creation of one or two gray solitons.
+Second, atoms flowing fast from the left vessel to the right one are reflected back by the boundaries of the right vessel and try to flow again to the left vessel.
 As a result thermal atoms are produced in the right well (frame 5, left column) and the condensate gets fragmented (frame 5, middle column).
 After this initial turbulent evolution, the flow becomes laminar.
 We have checked that these initial effects are significantly reduced when the temperature difference between the two subsystems is smaller.

 A quantitative analysis of the dynamics requires an estimation of temperature of both subsystems.
 In this dynamical nonequilibrium situation, the notion of temperature is questionable.
 However we can use the condensate fraction in the left and the right well as an estimate of the 'temperature' of both subsystems.
 To this end, using Eq.\eqref{funk}, we split the relative occupation numbers of the one-particle density matrix modes into left and right components: